jeannemtl/ios_screenshot_telegram_app/README.md

 - All screenshot processing happens on your local machine
 - API calls are made directly to Anthropic's servers
 - No data is stored or transmitted without your explicit configuration
-- Telegram integration is entirely
+- Telegram integration is entirely optional